exercism/cpp/SETUP.md

 ## Building and Running the Tests

-The C++ language track assumes that you have the appropriate development tools installed on your system: a modern C++ compiler, some sort of build system and the Boost libraries.
+The C++ language track assumes that you have the appropriate development tools installed on your system: a modern C++11 compiler, some sort of build system and the Boost libraries.
 MacOS Xcode and Windows Visual Studio IDEs combine the compiler and the build system into a single IDE (integrated development environment).
-Unix environments more typically expose the compiler and build system as separate command-line tools.
+Unix environments typically expose the compiler and build system as separate command-line tools.

-### Prerequisite: Using a Modern C++ Compiler
+### Prerequisite: Using a Modern C++11 Compiler

 This language track assumes C++11, the latest version of the ISO C++ standard.
 Free compilers exist for C++11 on all major platforms, although the version